dshah1010/dshah1010/README.md

 - 👀 i'm interested in software development, ai, and ml

-- 📫 Get in touch:
+- 📫 get in touch:

      Linkedin: https://www.linkedin.com/in/dshah1010/